 “Always ask a contractor for their certificate of insurance and confirm with their insurance provider if the policy is current,” said Tanya Burton, BrokerLink commercial insurance manager.
 “Also ask for a written proposal for the scope of work, references and license numbers [for trades].”

-If you’re looking to hire a contractor, head to our blog for an overview of questions to ask and further information.
+If you’re looking to hire a contractor, read our Hiring a Contractor blog post for an overview of questions to ask and further information.

 The best cure for any insurance conundrum is contacting your BrokerLink broker.
 We’re here to help answer your questions and take out the worry so you can focus on running your business.